Hackers In Equifax Breach Accessed More Personal Information Than Previously Disclosed - Slashdot

 Maybe it would be easier to tell us what didn't get hacked...

-No point in even worrying about this anymore (Score:3)
+No point in even worrying about this anymore (Score:5, Interesting)

 Equifax, on the other hand, still need to have ALL their senior management dragged out into the street, heads chopped off, and planted on poles on Wall Street, as a WARNING to the rest of these assholes: DO NOT BE NEGLIGENT WITH OUR VERY MUCH PERSONAL DATA EVER AGAIN.